ThomasJScott3/Housing-Market-Project-1/README.md

 ANSWER HERE

 ### Recommendations:
-- Maintain current underwriting standards and seek out ways to optimize them to suit the current market environment.
+- Enhance current underwriting standards by decreasing loan to value limits.
-- Continue to monitor cash out refinances and loans on investment properties.
-- Seek out ways to enhance returns on mortgage backed securities in a low interest rate environment
+- Seek out ways to enhance returns on mortgage backed securities in a low interest rate environment.
 - Evaluate ways to improve access to financing for middle-income borrowers without compromising the bank's overall portfolio.
 - ELABORATE FURTHER